saraschroeder/Tech-Blog/README.md

 MIT License

 (https://opensource.org/licenses/MIT)

-A short and simple permissive license with conditions only requiring preservation of copyright and license notices.
-Licensed works, modifications, and larger works may be distributed under different terms and without source code.

 ## Questions
 If you have questions on this project you can find me on Github at [Sara Schroeder](https://github.com/saraschroeder);